irfanhakim-as/homelab-wiki/topics/ufw.md

 ### Description

-This details the process of checking the system firewall's status and rules using `ufw`.
+This details the process of checking the system firewall's status and rules.

 ### References